About Lawson's Safaris

 The business gradually grew and in 1994 his daughter Mavourneen joined the company and she is now the major shareholder in the business.
 Peter’s son Bruce, a well known figure in the guiding community, also joined the company for several stints, before finally settling in the field of guide training.
 With Bruce’s final withdrawal from the company there was a gap for some new blood, and in 2007 Leon Marais joined the company.

 In 2010 Peter Lawson finally retired from the business, and today Mavourneen and Leon run the business.
-They are ably assisted by Sue Ricketts as reservations officer, Nadine Strydom as tour consultant and set-departure manager and Kristy Dupper as general office assistant.
-Since Peter’s pioneering days Lawson’s have expanded operations to include not only birding trips but general wildlife trips as well, and have started operating in other countries such as Uganda, Zambia and Malawi.
+They are ably assisted by Sue Ricketts as reservations officer and Nadine Jones tour consultant.
+Since Peter’s pioneering days Lawson’s have expanded operations to include not only birding trips but general wildlife trips as well, and are now running safaris in East Africa as well.
 Despite the growth Lawson’s still retains that family-run, small business ethos, which our valued clients appreciate.

 We’re confident in saying that “you’ll want to return to Africa with us time and time again!”